DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_executive_summary.md

 software tools currently in use, from word processors like Microsoft Word to desktop publishing suites like InDesign, were created for the analog or Desktop-Publishing world.
-Although it's possible to create electronic publications from those Word and InDesign files that are likely the standard in your publishing workflow, it will be painful, slow, inefficient and expensive in most cases.
+Although it's possible to create electronic publications from those Microsoft Word and InDesign files that are likely the standard in your publishing workflow, it will be painful, slow, inefficient and expensive in most cases.
 This Toolkit describes technical alternatives because it is primarily aimed at small edition publishers who, in most cases, cannot afford to outsource e-book design to external service providers because this would double design costs.

 This Toolkit describes easy-to-use tools and work methods for editing and designing hybrid print and electronic publications.
-These tools and methods are for everyone: publishing houses, editors, writers, designers and artists.
+These tools and methods are for everyone: publishing houses, editors, writers, designers, artists and anyone who is curious.

-This Toolkit has a particular (but not exclusive) focus on epub3 as an electronic publication format and on Markdown as a word processing format because of the specific needs of small edition publishers in the art and design field: low cost, ease of use, sustainability and platform-independence.
+This Toolkit has a particular (but not exclusive) focus on epub3 as an electronic publication format and on Markdown as a word processing format because of the specific needs of small edition publishers in the art and design field: low cost, ease of use, sustainable and platform-independence.
 These recommendations result from our practical experience in collaborating with four Dutch art, design and research publishers on electronic publication projects.